 Be sure to check out one of the Alasitas markets and play some foosball if you are in La Paz during the festival.
 These markets are set up all throughout the city, and can be recognized by the many foosball tables set up between the vendors’ tents.

-La Paz can be a great jumping off point for Bolivia’s many attractions, such as the Death Road to Coroico, Tiwanaku, Lake Titicaca, the salt flats, and many mountain treks like Huayna Potosí, but the city itself should not be overlooked.
+La Paz can be a great jumping off point for Bolivia’s many attractions, such as the Death Road to Coroico, Tiwanaku, Lake Titicaca, the salt flats, and some of South America’s best mountain treks like Huayna Potosí, but the city itself should not be overlooked.
 La Paz is truly a place unlike any other!